tinoryj/FeatureSpy/Prototype/README.md

 }
 ```

-Currently, we provide a set of Intel EPID-based remote attestation subscription keys for testing in `./Prototype/config.json`
+Currently, we provide a set of Intel EPID-based remote attestation subscription keys for testing in `./Prototype/config.json`.
+However, the embedded certificate may be invalid due to Intel's certificate authority mechanism.
+At this time, please refer to the registration section to register from the official website of Intel and refer to this document to set the `SPID`, `_PriSubscriptionKey`, and `_SecSubscriptionKey`.

 If you need to adjust FeatureSpy's detection indicator length (L), window size (W), and threshold (T), please modify the values of the following parameters in the `./Prototype/include/systemSettings.hpp` file.